House Approves Spending Bill With $1.6 Billion For Border Wall

 “CBP is aware that (the Government Accountability Office) is currently reviewing bid protests by a vendor that was not selected for further consideration under two solicitations for the design and construction of wall prototypes… Such protests are common in federal contracting processes and no contracts may be awarded until the protests are resolved. … CBP expects GAO’s decision on these protests in early October 2017, which would delay construction to late October or early November.”

-Customs and Border Protection legislative affairs office sent out a memo that was obtained by CNN, and said that the two companies that were not selected to be finalists — who then were asked to submit more detailed proposals — filed a total of four protests of the process.
+The Customs and Border Protection legislative affairs office sent out a memo that was obtained by CNN, which said that the two companies that were not selected to be finalists — who then were asked to submit more detailed proposals — filed a total of four protests of the process.

 Trump's border wall prototypes in San Diego delayed until the winter https://t.co/oQwaC5RRe2 pic.twitter.com/m0tsFmQyu7